mattsacks/vim-fuzzee/README.md

 * `:FT` - open in a new tab
 * `:FL` - change local working directory
 * `:FC` - change working directory
+* `:FB` - open a hidden or switch to an active buffer

 Tips